- One-of-a-kind shooting-brake profile

-All the practicality in the 2017 Ferrari GTC4 Lusso is genuine, but most will buy it for its unique shape, its drive system, and its badge.
+All the practicality in the 2015 Ferrari FF is genuine, but most will buy it for what's unique—its shape, its drive system, and its badge.

-The GTC4 Lusso—the updated, renamed successor to the FF—isn't just Ferrari's first factory-official shooting brake (that's two-door wagon for those not yet in the know); it's also Ferrari's first four-wheel-drive car, and it's a technological powerhouse as well as a sophisticated grand touring machine that also packs the performance potential to rival some supercars—especially when the road surface turns a little slick.
+The FF isn't just Ferrari's first factory-official shooting brake (that's two-door wagon for those not yet in the know); it's also Ferrari's first four-wheel drive car, and it's a technological powerhouse as well as a sophisticated grand touring machine that also packs the performance potential to rival some supercars—especially when the road surface turns a little slick.

 Compared to a lot of newer cars, it’s simpler and less cluttered in its sheetmetal; yet there’s a rich complexity in the contours and form as a whole.
-As we’ve said about other Ferrari models, there’s something organic in all the forms; it’s not just showing GTC4 Lusso manufacturing prowess with creases and arcs.
-As with the F12 Berlinetta, the GTC4 Lusso's sides show strong character lines following the swells of the fenders.
+As we’ve said about other Ferrari models, there’s something organic in all the forms; it’s not just showing off manufacturing prowess with creases and arcs.
+As with the F12 Berlinetta, the FF's sides show strong character lines following the swells of the fenders.

-The interior of the GTC4 Lusso is done up with all the cues of other modern Ferrari models, including a driver-centric cabin layout and control interface, two-tone finishes, and, of course, fine leathers and metal trim.
-The steering wheel is free of stalks and levers, with turn signals instead operated as buttons from the steering wheel and a small "manettino" lever, controlling drive modes, on the steering wheel.
+The interior of the FF is done up with all the cues of other modern Ferrari models, including a driver-centric cabin layout and control interface, two-tone finishes, and, of course, fine leathers and metal trim.
+The steering wheel is free of stalks and levers, with turn signals instead operated as buttons from the steering wheel and a small manettino lever, controlling drive modes, on the steering wheel.

-With the 7-speed, F1-derived gearbox, the GTC4 is surprisingly docile, delivering near-seamless shifts without the brute force and shift shocks of the Nissan GT-R, another high-power four-wheel-drive car that some might point to as a rival.
+Ferrari claims zero-to-62 mph times of 3.7 seconds, thanks to the smooth, sonorous 6.3-liter V-12 engine, which generates 651 horsepower.
+With the seven-speed, F1-derived gearbox, the 2015 Ferrari FF is surprisingly docile, delivering near-seamless shifts without the brute force and shift shocks of the Nissan GT-R, another high-power four-wheel drive car that some might point to as a rival.